jh3nd3rs0n/jargyle/README.md

 # Jargyle

-Jargyle is a Java SOCKS5 API and server that can route traffic through multiple SOCKS5 servers and can use SSL/TLS and DTLS between clients and SOCKS5 servers.
+Jargyle is a Java SOCKS5 API and server that uses SSL/TLS, DTLS, and SOCKS5 server chaining.
 It is inspired by [JSocks](https://jsocks.sourceforge.net/), [SocksLib](https://github.com/fengyouchao/sockslib), [Esocks](https://github.com/fengyouchao/esocks) and [Dante](https://www.inet.no/dante/index.html).